rbleattler/mdop-docs/mdop/uev-v2/configuring-ue-v-2x-with-group-policy-objects-both-uevv2.md

 <tr class="odd">
 <td align="left"><p>Configure Sync Method</p></td>
 <td align="left"><p>Computers and Users</p></td>
-<td align="left"><p>By using this Group Policy setting, you can configure whether UE-V uses the sync provider feature.
-This policy setting also lets you enable notification to appear when the import of user settings is delayed.</p></td>
+<td align="left"><p>By using this Group Policy setting, you can configure whether User Experience Virtualization (UE-V) uses the sync provider feature.
+This policy setting also lets you enable a notification to appear when the import of user settings is delayed.</p></td>
 <td align="left"><p>Enable this setting to configure the UE-V agent not to use the sync provider, or to use the external synchronization engine.</p></td>
 </tr>
 <tr class="even">